 Backstage with Ron Onesti: Accordions, Watermelons and Comedy Icons

 For the most part, my place in the entertainment biz is surrounded by music.
-From Jazz-Age, Prohibition-Era tunes to the Big Bands of the 1940s, Doo Wop of the 1950s to the Psychadelics and Garage Bands of the 1960s, Classic Rock of the 1970s to the Hair Bands of the 1980s, our music venues bring our beloved customers back to the center of their respective musical worlds.
+From Jazz-Age, Prohibition-Era tunes to the Big Bands of the 1940s, Doo Wop of the 1950s to the 60s Psychedelics and Garage Bands, Classic Rock and Soul of the 1970s to the Hair Bands of the 1980s, our music venues bring our beloved customers back to the center of their respective musical worlds.

-When it comes to comedy, we have had the big names, many of them iconic.
-Don Rickles, Joan Rivers, Howie Mandel, Martin Short, Norm Macdonald, Jon Lovitz, Dennis Miller, Ralphie May, Hannibal Buress, Steven Wright and others have had folks rolling in our theatre aisles.
+When it comes to comedy, we have had some of the “big” names, many of them iconic.
+Don Rickles, Joan Rivers, Howie Mandel, Martin Short, Norm Macdonald, Jon Lovitz, Dana Carvey, Dennis Miller, Ralphie May, Hannibal Buress, Steven Wright and others have had folks rolling in our theatre aisles.
 Even Carrot Top, Andrew “Dice” Clay and Weird Al are regulars by us.

-We lost two of the legendary comic geniuses who have performed at The Arcada over the past couple of weeks.
+This is approximately the one year anniversary of the passing of two of the legendary comic geniuses who have performed at The Arcada.
 Judy Tenuta and Gallagher were comic icons who defined comedy in their own unique ways.
-When most did it stand up-style, these two literally embodied their comedy in a manner rare could fathom.
+When most did it stand up-style, these two literally embodied their comedy in a manner with which few could compete.

 We did an Anti-Valentines Day show with Judy entitled, “Love Bites”.
 It was for those who didn’t get the chocolates and flowers, those “Dateless losers who had nowhere to go on Valentines Day,” if I can quote how she described the show.
 She poked fun at almost everyone in the audience, but somehow, she, in her frilly, sequined, paper-heart-laden dress was able to get standing ovations.

 As most comics learn to survive as inexpensively as possible, she would fly but make two or three connections in order to get the best price.
 So many times she would be sitting at O’Hare Airport for hours, bored out of her mind.
 She would call me to see what I was up to.
 Yet I rarely got a word in as she gave me the blow-by-blow commentary of the strange humans who dared to cross her path at the airport.
+“Look at this guy,” she would observe.
+“What a shlub, he must be wearing his twelve-year-old son’s shirt with that belly sticking out,” she would say.
 A tremendously funny bit in and of itself!

 But there was a soft side to her.
 She appeared lonely to me on many occasions on the phone.
-She had family, friends and lovers, but her demeanor was more often than not one of someone somewhat lost.
+She had family, friends and lovers, but her demeanor was more often one of someone somewhat lost.
 When I would think of the “Clown with a frown,” she would come to mind.
-She passed at the age of 72.
+She passed at the age of 72 in October of 2022.

-Last week, I received word that Gallagher, the ever-familiar comic from the 1980s who became famous for his on-stage antics involving the smashing of watermelons and the splattering of food onto the front rows of his audiences had passed at the age of 76.
+A month later, I received word that Gallagher, the ever-familiar comic from the 1980s who became famous for his on-stage antics involving the smashing of watermelons and the splattering of food onto the front rows of his audiences, had passed at the age of 76.